William Semmes “Bleu” Evans (May 18th, 1950)

 These artists represent numerous multi-platinum records that were produced at Studio in the Country.
 They include classic platinum albums by Kansas: “Masque”, “Leftoverture”, and “Point of Know Return”.

-Additional work done at Studio in the Country includes “The Hungry Years” by Willie Nelson was recorded here by Evans and many additional tracks by Willie Nelson which appear in the movie “On the Road Again” and 2 additional albums, the Jack Nitzsche-produced The Neville Brothers, “Fiyo On The Bayou” by The Neville Brothers, “Louis Prima Meets Robin Hood” by Louis Prima (Disney Pictures), The Nitty Gritty Dirt Band's certified-gold “An American Dream”, Thunderhead's self-titled first album (produced by Johnny Winter and Bleu Evans), Zebra's certified-gold self-titled debut album “Zebra”, “Rock 'N' Roll Gumbo” by Professor Longhair, Pete Fountain's “Alive in New Orleans”, The Wild Magnolias “They Call Us Wild” by The Wild Magnolias, Peter Yarrow's “That's Enough For Me” working with Allen Toussaint, numerous albums by Louisiana's Le Roux (including the hit single "New Orleans Ladies"), “Lonesome Road” by Doc and Merle Watson, Betty Davis' “Is It Love Or Desire”, “High Life” by Frankie Miller, "Spanish Doors" from the “Adorata” EP by The Gutter Twins, “American Patchwork” by Anders Osborne, and “My Feet Can't Fail Me Now” by The Dirty Dozen Brass Band.
+Additional work done at Studio in the Country includes “The Hungry Years” by Willie Nelson was recorded here by Evans and many additional tracks by Willie Nelson which appear in the movies “On the Road Again”, "Honeysuckle Rose", and 2 additional albums, the Jack Nitzsche-produced The Neville Brothers, “Fiyo On The Bayou” by The Neville Brothers, “Louis Prima Meets Robin Hood” by Louis Prima (Disney Pictures), The Nitty Gritty Dirt Band's certified-gold “An American Dream”, "20 Years of Dirt", and Anth Thunderhead's self-titled first album (produced by Johnny Winter and Bleu Evans), Zebra's certified-gold self-titled debut album “Zebra”, “Rock 'N' Roll Gumbo” by Professor Longhair, Pete Fountain's “Alive in New Orleans”, The Wild Magnolias “They Call Us Wild” by The Wild Magnolias, Peter Yarrow's “That's Enough For Me” working with Allen Toussaint, numerous albums by Louisiana's Le Roux (including the hit single "New Orleans Ladies"), “Lonesome Road” by Doc and Merle Watson, Betty Davis' “Is It Love Or Desire” (Miles Davis' Wife), Willie Tee's "Anticipation", “High Life” by Frankie Miller, "Spanish Doors" from the “Adorata” EP by The Gutter Twins, “American Patchwork” by Anders Osborne, and “My Feet Can't Fail Me Now” by The Dirty Dozen Brass Band.

 Albums including Grammy Award winner “I'm Here”, “Frenchin' the Boogie”, and the Grammy Hall of Fame Inductee along with Studio in the Country, “Bogalusa Boogie” by Clifton Chenier were recorded here and numerous albums by Clarence "Gatemouth" Brown, including “Blackjack” and the Grammy-winning “Alright Again” were also recorded and mixed at Studio in the Country.

-Other artists who have used the studio include Ani DiFranco, Johnny Winter, Edgar Winter, The Mills Brothers, Edward Sharpe and the Magnetic Zeros, Greg Dulli, Gregg Wright, Potliquor, Phil Harris, The Twilight Singers, Perry Como, L’il Queenie and the Percolators, Wilson Turbinton (Willie Tee), Johnny Nash, Ronnie Kole, Dr. John, Leslie Uggams, Dick Van Dyke, Mandrill, Memphis Slim, Dick Rivers (The French Elvis),
+Other artists who have used the studio include Ani DiFranco, Johnny Winter, Edgar Winter, The Mills Brothers, Edward Sharpe and the Magnetic Zeros, Greg Dulli, Gregg Wright, Potliquor, Phil Harris, The Twilight Singers, Perry Como, L’il Queenie and the Percolators, Wilson and Earl Turbinton, Johnny Nash, Ronnie Kole, Dr. John, Leslie Uggams, Dick Van Dyke, Mandrill, Memphis Slim, Dick Rivers (The French Elvis),

 Tony Joe White, Zachary Richard, Wayne Newton, Melanie, The Scoundrels (UK), C.C.
 Adcock and Revolution Mother (whose lead singer is professional skateboarder Mike Vallely), Allen Toussaint, Linda Ronstadt, John D. Loudermilk, Steve Riley & The Mamou Playboys, Revolution Mother, Supagroup, and The Iguanas.